 Rare earths are crucial to the tech and defense industries.
-They have unique magnetic, heat-resistant, and phosphorescent properties that no other elements have, meaning that they are often non-substitutable materials in smartphone and military asset production.
+They have unique magnetic, heat-resistant, and phosphorescent properties that no other elements have, meaning that they are often non-substitutable materials in renewable energy, electric vehicle, smartphone and military asset production.

 Rare-earth elements (REE), or rare earths, are 17 critical mineral elements that are relatively abundant in the Earth’s crust, but are considered rare due to their low concentration and the difficulty in exploiting them.
 Used in a variety of consumer products, such as cell phones and electric car motors, as well as defense systems, wind turbines, and healthcare equipment, they have become vital to the modern economy and national security.